The configuration registry#

 Both use the same method, using a function as the default export.
 This function takes a config and should return the config once you've ended your modifications.
 For add-ons, it must be provided in the main index.js module of the add-on.
 For project's it must be provided in the src/config.js module of the project.

-See the Volto add-ons section for extended information on how to work with add-ons.
+See the Volto add-on concepts and Develop Volto add-ons sections for extended information on how to work with add-ons.

 Extending configuration in a project#